-Elsewhere, INNODIA HARVEST will continue INNODIA’s hunt for new biomarkers that could be used to track the progress of the disease, and implement new drug discovery pipelines for novel treatments for T1D
+Elsewhere, INNODIA HARVEST is continuing INNODIA’s hunt for new biomarkers that could be used to track the progress of the disease, and implementing new drug discovery pipelines for novel treatments for T1D.